 Grill or roast as desired.

-Yesterday morning I pounded my chicken (they are offering free bacon for life and $100 off right now) and let it marinate in the fridge all day long.
+Yesterday morning I pounded my chicken (my favorite chicken, of course) and let it marinate in the fridge all day long.

 As dinner time approached, the girls and I headed into the kitchen to assemble the fixings of a delicious dinner.
 I cooked the chicken, they made the salad, and the rest was just a simple grab from the fridge.
 To assemble these delicious wraps, you’ll need: